 Do you know what your thought was?

 It’s the thought part we want to drill down deeper into and see what’s going on there.
 That thought is dictating your emotion.
-We want to get the point where you are aware of the thought and able to change it if need be.
+We want to get to the point where you are aware of the thought and able to change it if need be.

 Getting clear on your thoughts